opnfv/vineperf/docs/testing/user/userguide/testusage.rst

     $ cd src
     $ make

-VSPERF can be used with stock OVS (without DPDK support).
+ViNePerf can be used with stock OVS (without DPDK support).
 When build is finished, the libraries are stored in src_vanilla directory.

 The 'make' builds all options in src: